MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-6.4.0/what-is-azure-powershell.md

 > The Az PowerShell module is the recommended PowerShell module for managing Azure resources on all
 > platforms.

-Introduced in 2018, the Az PowerShell module is based on the .NET Standard, and works with PowerShell 7.0.6 LTS and PowerShell 7.1.3 or higher on all platforms including Windows, macOS, and Linux.
+The Az PowerShell module is based on the .NET Standard, and works with PowerShell 7.0.6 LTS and PowerShell 7.1.3 or higher on all platforms including Windows, macOS, and Linux.
 It's also compatible with Windows PowerShell 5.1.

 > [!NOTE]
 > PowerShell 7.0.6 LTS and PowerShell 7.1.3 or higher is the recommended version of PowerShell for